LoopKit/looptips/docs/data/tidepool.md

 Nope.
 This was not designed nor intended to be a replacement for your *Nightscout* site.
 They complement each other, rather than compete.
 This new upload of Loop data will allow you and your clinics to have a powerful tool to analyze Loop data through an easy-to-use, shared hub.

 ### Are there any known issues with Loop and Tidepool Mobile app?
-*Loop* settings do not show up in Device Settings in *Tidepool* Web.
+<span translate="no">Loop</span> settings do not show up in Device Settings in *Tidepool* Web.
 This is because this info can't be uploaded from Apple Health.
 If you used *Tidepool* Web for your Medtronic or Omnipod before, you will still see the pump settings from before you started looping.

 ### What cool thing can you use this Tidepool Mobile app for?
 You mean, what OTHER cool thing can the *Tidepool* Mobile application do *besides automatically uploading <span translate="no">Loop</span> data*?
 The <span translate="no">Tidepool</span> Mobile application also provides an easily searchable log of meal boluses.
 If you are still learning new meals in Loop…how much to bolus, how long of a carb absorption…these notes are searchable and super easy to add.
 Learning how to bolus for that Tofu Breakfast Burrito?
 Simply record a note of how you bolused for it.
 If you want to, come back afterwards and leave yourself some suggestions for the next time to try.
 This searchable information can also help teens learn and exercise independent skills.
 If they aren’t sure of how to bolus for a meal, this could give them easy tips from past success without necessarily having to stop and ask a parent.
 As much as a parent might scoff at the idea of a kid looking up a meal, if the alternative is asking a parent…that might be all the motivation it takes.
 How about co-parenting?
 Want to leave a note that another parent or caregiver can look up? *"How were the last Chicken McNuggets bolused?"* or *"When was the last site change?"* can easily be tracked and retrieved with notes.